vetscience/annotationworkflow/README.md

-# annotationworkflow
+# Protein Annotation Workflow

-The annotation process is divided into three stages (Each stage can be individually modified according to the species that need to be annotated):
+This repository contains a protein annotation workflow that can be used to annotate protein sequences for various species.
+The workflow is divided into three stages: data procurement, annotation, and visualization.

  1. Data procurement
  2. Annotation